Fred Evans (running back): Professional career

 In 1945, Evans became the fourth player signed by the Cleveland Browns, a team under formation in the new All-America Football Conference, which was to start play in 1946.
 Evans was the first player to score points for the Browns in their inaugural exhibition game on August 30 against the Brooklyn Dodgers at the Akron Rubber Bowl.
 He scored a touchdown on a seven-yard pass from quarterback Cliff Lewis; he later intercepted a pass and returned it 83 yards for another touchdown.
 Later in the season, Evans twisted his knee and was sidelined for more than a month.
 The Browns went on to win the first AAFC championship in 1946.

 Before the beginning of the 1947 season, Evans was sent to the Buffalo Bills in a special draft designed to help the AAFC's weaker teams.
 He played for the Chicago Rockets and Chicago Bears in 1947 and 1948.
-In 1948, Evans became the first player to have two scoop-and-score touchdown returns in a single game -- a feat that would not be repeated for 71 years.
+In 1948, Evans became the first player to have two scoop-and-score touchdown returns in a single game—a feat that would not be repeated for 71 years.

 Later life and death

 Evans came back to Cleveland after his football career and owned a dry cleaning business, with his wife Dorothy Evans, called Handee Cleaners in the city's West Park area.
 He transferred ownership of the business to his son Mark after he retired.
 Evans died in 2007.
-He has 5 children With Dorothy Jane Evans.
-Fred, Mark, Pat, Mimi, and Pam.
+He had five children With Dorothy Jane Evans: Fred, Mark, Pat, Mimi, and Pam.